Business Loans

 3. Payment index

-The payment index value is based on a business’s past and current payment history.
-The value ranges from 1-100, with a score of 90-100 meaning that the business has made payments on time.
-This will show you a business’s past and current payment performance compared with transactions available in the Equifax commercial database.
+The payment index value is based on a business’s past and current payment habits.
+The value ranges from 1 to 100, with a score of 90 or above meaning that the business has made payments on time.

 You know that checking your personal credit score is a smart financial move.
 But here’s why getting an Equifax small business credit report is also a smart financial move for your business.